nikzart/esp-os/INSTRUCTIONS.md

 ### 7.1 Weather App ☀

-Shows current weather for your configured city.
+Shows current weather for any city with search and memory.

 **Features:**
 - Current temperature (Celsius)
 - Weather condition (Clear, Cloudy, Rain, etc.)
 - Humidity percentage
-- Wind speed
+- Search for any city
+- Remembers last searched city (persists across reboots)
+- Default city: Kollam

 **Controls:**
-- **A**: Refresh weather data
+- **A**: Fetch/refresh weather data
 - **B**: Exit to launcher
+- **C**: Change city (opens keyboard)

+**How to Change City:**
+1. Press **C** to open the keyboard
+2. Current city is pre-filled for editing
+3. Type new city name using on-screen keyboard
+4. Press **C** on keyboard to confirm
+5. Weather automatically fetches for new city
+6. City is saved and remembered for next time

 **Requirements:**
 - WiFi connection